deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 57: "Cat And Mouse" pt 2: “The Dark.”
+*The Deathworlders* will continue in chapter 57: "Cat And Mouse" pt 2: “Worlds In The Dark.”